Dreams Unlimited Travel

 WE'RE FLYING INTO THE ORLANDO AIRPORT THE DAY BEFORE OUR CRUISE AND ARE USING DISNEY CRUISE LINE TRANSFERS.
 CAN WE ADD ON A NIGHT AT THE AIRPORT HYATT?
 HOW DO WE USE THE TRANSFERS THE FOLLOWING DAY?

 If you’re flying in the day prior to your cruise, you can add a night at the Orlando airport Hyatt to your Disney Cruise Reservation.
-Depending on availability and the time of year, the rate varies between $170 and $185 (tax inclusive.)
+Depending on availability and the time of year, the rate varies between $220 and $275.

 The rooms at the Orlando Airport Hyatt can accommodate up to 4 guests.
 If you have a larger party, you will be required to book two rooms.